Anku5hk/Programmers_guide_to_Python/book.md

 print(my_instance._MyClass__my_var3) # AttributeError
 ```
 * **property(fget=None, fset=None, fdel=None, doc=None) => property** </br>
+**Parameters**:</br>
+  * *fget* Optional[Callable]: The getter function.
+  * *fset* Optional[Callable]: The setter function.
+  * *fdel* Optional[Callable]: The deleter function.
+  * *doc* Optional[str]: Provide some information about the particular property.
+#####
-**Explaination**: It is a pythonic way to use getters and setters in encapsulation. 'property()' function simply allows assigning/altering private variable using '.' operator. 'property()' has parameters like fget(which represents getter function), fset(which represents setter function), fdel(which represents delete function) and doc(which is a string, to provide some information).
+**Explanation**: It is a pythonic way to use getters and setters in encapsulation. *property()* function simply allows assigning/altering private variable using '.' operator without really exposing the real(private) variable.
+Using this function accessing/modifying becomes just as convenient as operating on a regular variable. *property* can also be used as decorator for further convenience.
+Although there might be limited use cases for *property*, it is still a powerful way to solve a particular problem.
 For more implementation details check [Official Python docs](https://docs.python.org/3/howto/descriptor.html#properties).
 ```Python
 ## Implement Encapsulation using python's property object
 class MyClass: